metal-stack/backup-restore-sidecar/README.md

 | rethinkdb | >= 2.4.0  | alpha  |
 | ETCD      | >= 3.5    | alpha  |

+## Database upgrades

+### Postgres

+Postgres requires special treatment if a major version upgrade is planned. `pg_upgrade` needs to be called with the old and new binaries, also the old data directory and a already initialized data directory which was initialized with the new binary, e.g. `initdb <new directory>`.

+To make this process as smooth as possible, backup-restore-sidecar will detect if the version of the database files and the version of the postgres binary.
+If the binary is newer than the database files it will start the upgrade process.
+Strict validation to ensure all prerequisites are met is done before actually starting the upgrade process.

+To achieve this, `backup-restore-sidecar` saves the postgres binaries in the database directory in the form of `pg-bin-v12` for postgres 12.
+If later the database version is upgraded, the previous postgres binaries are present for doing the actual upgrade.

 ## Supported Compression Methods

 With `--compression-method` you can define how generated backups are compressed before stored at the storage provider.
 Available compression methods are: